 After the meeting a formal letter is sent to the Registrar (along with the original letters the student submitted) requesting that the student be withdrawn for the semester.
 Copies of the letters are also maintained in the Counseling Center and the student is sent a letter confirming their withdrawal.

-Please note that undergraduate medical withdrawals are not processed by the Director of Counseling and Wellness services after the semester ends since at that time grades will have been submitted by professors, and it becomes an academic matter.
+Please note that undergraduate medical withdrawals cannot be processed by the Director of Counseling and Wellness services after the semester ends since at that time grades will have been submitted by professors, and it becomes an academic matter.
 After the semester ends, students must direct their requests to the appropriate Academic Affairs dean (College of Arts and Sciences, School of Business, College of Education, or College of Professional Studies).

-Note: Graduate student medical withdrawals are not processed by the Director of Counseling and Wellness Services.
+Graduate student medical withdrawals are not processed by the Director of Counseling and Wellness Services.
 Graduate students should contact their respective academic/college dean to request a medical withdawal.